The Best MCPs for Claude Desktop (And How I Use Them)

 How many tool calls have I made to Desktop Commander?

-One thing I think is important: Claude Desktop ships with its own “Code Execution” feature built in.
+Oh, and Claude Desktop ships with its own “Code Execution” feature.
 Turn it off.
-Desktop Commander does the same job but much better, and critically, you get to specify which directory Claude uses in a prompt.
-Claude’s built-in feature runs in a sandboxed environment that is quite restrictive, and worse, Claude basically loses entire files.
+Desktop Commander does the same job but better, and you get to say which directory Claude works in.
+The built-in version runs in a sandbox that’s quite restrictive, and worse, Claude basically loses entire files.
+Not ideal!

 {